 • Bank statements for all accounts for the past 60 months (5-year look-back).

-• Pre-need funeral contracts.
+• Life insurance policies and pre-need funeral contracts.

-• Power of attorney documentation if applicable.
+• Power of attorney documentation, if applicable.

 Key Phone Numbers and Resources

-• NY State Adult Protective Services (per county): Routed through 1-844-697-3505
+NY State Adult Protective Services County Adult Protective Services intake, routed through the statewide line.
+1-844-697-3505

 For complex Non-MAGI applications, especially anything involving the 5-year look-back, a Pooled Income Trust, or spousal-impoverishment planning, a New York elder-law attorney is almost always worth the cost.
 The New York State Bar Association Elder Law and Special Needs Section maintains a referral directory.